LaWebcapsule/directus9/docs/reference/system/revisions.md

 ---
-description: REST and GraphQL API documentation on the Revisions collection in Directus.
+description: REST and GraphQL API documentation on the Revisions collection in Directus9.
 readTime: 2 min read
 pageClass: page-reference
 ---

 # Revisions

 > Revisions are individual changes to items made.
-Directus keeps track of changes made, so you're able to revert to a
+Directus9 keeps track of changes made, so you're able to revert to a
 > previous state at will.
 [Learn more about Revisions](/getting-started/glossary#revisions).

 ---